 Health Canada is a Federal department and a member of the Mackenzie River Basin Board.
 Health Canada is responsible for helping Canadians maintain and improve their health, while respecting indiviual choices and circumstances.
 To carry out this responsibility Health Canada supports activities that; Preserve and modernize Canada's health care system; Enhance and protect the health of Canadians; Work in partnership with others, and; Communicate health promotion and disease prevention.

 British Columbia’s Ministry of Environment is a member of the Mackenzie River Basin Board.
 The Ministry of Environment’s vision, mission and values are: Vision: A clean, healthy and naturally diverse environment.
 Mission: Lead and inspire British Columbians to achieve environmental sustainability.
 Values: We believe in working with our clients, our partners and one another in a way that reflects: Courage, Passion, Teamwork, Accountability, Curiosity, Integrity and Wellness.

 The Government of Saskatchewan is also a member of the Mackenzie River Basin Board.
-The Saskatchewan Watershed Authority leads management of the province's water resources to ensure safe drinking water sources and reliable water supplies for economic, environmental and social benefits for Saskatchewan people.
+The Saskatchewan Water Security Agency leads the management of the province's water resources to ensure safe drinking water sources and reliable water supplies for economic, environmental and social benefits for Saskatchewan people.

 Environment Yukon is a member of the Mackenzie River Basin Board.
 Environment Yukon is responsible for water-related strategic planning, policy development and implementation, regional water quality/quantity monitoring and research, providing expert technical advice regionally and nationally, enforcement and compliance of the Waters Act and water licences, and administering water security deposits.